Shanghai Fashion Week canceled amid coronavirus outbreak -- as China's absence is felt on runways from Milan to Paris

 Other shows from Chinese fashion houses like Mukzin and Sheguang Hu went ahead as planned, but there was a palpable lack of big Chinese players at both presentations, and across the parade.

-During London Fashion Week, which opens Friday, organizers expect attendance to be "significantly reduced," while British-Vietnamese designer A Sai Ta of ASAI, announced that he was canceling his show because of manufacturing delays for his collection, which is produced in Shanghai.
+The British Fashion Council has also said they're expecting Chinese attendance to be "significantly reduced" at London Fashion Week, which opens on Friday, while British-Vietnamese designer A Sai Ta of ASAI, announced that he was canceling his show because of manufacturing delays for his collection, which is produced in Shanghai.

 In Milan, the Camera Nazionale della Moda Italiana (CNMI), Italy's fashion chamber, predicted that as many as 1,000 journalists, buyers and other fashion industry insiders from China were likely to sit this season out.
 Meanwhile, three Chinese designers, Riconstru, Hui and Angel Chen, announced last week they won't be showing.